Keep those lines of communication with your kids open- even when it's tough!

 You may also be in this boat.
 A lot of family members love each other, enjoy spending time together, are thankful that everyone is safe and healthy…and they may feel less than enthused about spending a ton of “quality time” together this holiday season.
 That’s okay!
 This winter be sure to approach yourself and your family with an attitude of compassion.
 It’s been a tough year, even for people who have made it through 2020 relatively unscathed.
 Instead of feeling sad, frustrated, angry or resentful about things being different this December, remember that it’s okay for things to be different.
 Sometimes change can be good, even when we don’t like it.
 If we accept that things are just different this year and that they won’t be “perfect,” then it frees us up to enjoy how things are right now.
 That means we don’t have to compare this holiday season to what it usually is or what it “should be” like.

-To help you get through this December, Lisa created a Holiday Survival Guide just for you.
-Check it out and jot down your thoughts about how you’d like for things to go this holiday season as well as what you absolutely need for things to be enjoyable this holiday season.
+To help you get through this December, jot down your thoughts about how you’d like for things to go this holiday season as well as what you absolutely need for things to be enjoyable this holiday season.
 It’s sort of like coming up with your holiday wish list and then deciding which people, things, activities and/or traditions are critical to your enjoyment of the holidays.
 My guess is that you can still keep a lot of those essential ingredients in the mix, even if the recipe is a bit different this year.

 If baking and decorating cookies with your family is what you look forward to every December, but this year you’re just too tired to make cookies from scratch, that’s okay.
 Why not buy premade cookie dough?
 Heck- you could even buy premade cookies and decorate them with icing and sprinkles.
 Does being surrounded by decorations make it “feel like” the holidays but you are just too burned out to decorate this year?
 Why not do some of your own decorating at home?
 Inside and/or outside- just keep it simple.
 Then you and your family can drive around in your neighborhood or even farther away to check out holiday hotspots.
 You still get to enjoy decorations- in this case, it’ll just be other families’ holiday decorations.
 The bonus here is that you won’t have to do all of the cleanup come January. :) It won’t be the same as usual, but if you keep to the spirit of the activity, then different is okay.

 And who knows?
 Maybe 2020 has helped you and your family discover new activities and interests that you will want to incorporate into future holiday traditions.
 Whether you’re modifying traditions, streamlining holiday plans or devising some new ideas, let yourself off the hook for having the “perfect” holiday.
 While winter break can be one of the most wonderful times of the year, it often isn’t…because having lots of expectations and competing demands creates a lot of stress.
-Do yourself a favor and use our Holiday Survival Guide to develop your own unique recipe for holiday success!
+Do yourself a favor and develop your own unique recipe for holiday success!